jfcere/ngx-markdown/README.md

 ## Renderer

-Tokens can be render in a custom manner by either...
+Tokens can be rendered in a custom manner by either...
 - providing the `renderer` property with the `MarkedOptions` when importing `MarkdownModule.forRoot()` into your main application module (see [Configuration](#markedoptionsrenderer) section)
 - using `MarkdownService` exposed `renderer`